 ShopBack is a cashback platform that provides consumers with discounts and other monetary incentives when purchasing items from selected stores.

-ShopBack makes money from affiliate commissions as well as by offering advertising solutions to other brands on its platform.
-It operates an online marketplace business model.
+ShopBack makes money from affiliate commissions, advertising on its platform, and transaction fees.
+It operates an affiliate business model.

 Founded in 2014, ShopBack has risen to become Southeast Asia’s biggest cashback rewards platform.
 The company now counts over 20 million members.